 Legal services continue to be provided during the COVID-19 crisis.

-Assistance is available for Central Texans affected by disasters such as floods, storms, or fires.
+Assistance is available for Central Texans affected by disasters such as winter storms, floods, hurricanes, or fires.

 A variety of services are available to help you find an attorney, receive legal advice, and access information about the courthouse and jury duty.

 If you or someone you know has questions about current immigration issues, legal help is here.

 If you cannot afford an attorney, free (pro bono) legal services and clinics are available.
 Income verification may be required.

 If you or your spouse has served in the military, a variety of legal services are available, many at reduced costs or free.

 If you or someone you know is a victim of domestic violence or sexual assault, legal help and other services are available.

 Residents of Travis County who are representing themselves in uncontested civil matters can find help at the Travis County Law Library and Self Help Center.

 If you have a problem with your attorney or wish to file a complaint, the State Bar of Texas can assist you.